g-s-wan/cs32-repl/README.md

 * Displaying the results of the the __search__ command uses the function __csv2Table__ to generate an HTML table from the dataset.
 # User Story 5: (End user stakeholder)
 * We used css to configure the div classes in such a way that the flexbox functionaly manages the screen layout as one resizes the screen or performs page zooms.
+* The command input box, Submit button, and part of the REPL history always remain visible on the page.
+* Our chosen screenreader (Narrator on Windows) is able to vocalize all outputs and recognize critical elements on the page (e.g. the header).
 * A user of the webpage can excute the baseline commands (mode, view, load, search) through short-cuts.
 For example: useKeyPress(['m'], doToggleViewMode); allows the user to switch the mode without having to type in mode.
 We are defined the following shortcuts:
 *  useKeyPress(['m'], doToggleViewMode); ctrl-m is the same as submitting mode command
 *  useKeyPress(['v'], doView);  ctrl-v is the same as submitting view command